 B. The scope of the emergency response action plan applies to all university faculty, staff, students, visitors, and buildings and grounds owned and operated, or supervised by Bucknell University.

-C. The director of public safety is authorized by the vice president for finance and administration, who is authorized by the president of the university, to oversee the emergency response action plan.
+C. The chief of public safety is authorized by the vice president for finance and administration, who is authorized by the president of the university, to oversee the emergency response action plan.
 Any of these university authorities or their designees may serve as the Action Plan Emergency Coordinator in declaring the scope of the emergency and directing its response.
 The vice president for finance and administration will serve as the Action Plan Emergency Coordinator unless otherwise assigned.

 D. The types of emergencies are as follows:

 MINOR EMERGENCY: Any incident, potential or actual, which will not seriously affect the overall operation of the university.
 Report immediately to Public Safety at 570-577-3333 or 570-577-1111.
 Some examples of a minor emergency are:brownout, waterleak, false fire alarm, or maintenance problem, etc.

 MAJOR EMERGENCY: Any incident, potential or actual, which affects an entire building or buildings, or which disrupts the overall operation of the university.
 Outside emergency services will probably be required, as well as a major response from campus support services.
 Major policy considerations may be required from the university administration during these conditions.
 Report to Public Safety at 570-577-1111.
 Some examples of a major emergency are: power outage, fire, major vehicle accident, snow emergency, bomb threat, hazmat spill, etc.